Structure-preserving discretizations of two-phase Navier-Stokes flow using fitted and unfitted approaches: Numerical tests

 \section{Numerical tests}

 In this section, we present several benchmark tests for the introduced structure-preserving methods \eqref{eqn:fem} and \eqref{eqn:nALEfem} in both 2d and 3d.
 In what follows, we always choose $\vec U^0 = \vec 0$.
 To solve the weakly nonlinear systems \eqref{eqn:fem}, we use a Picard-type iteration \eqref{eqn:Picardfem} and choose ${\rm tol} = 10^{-8}$ in \eqref{eq:iterativeTol}.
 The linear systems from \eqref{eqn:Picardfem} can be solved efficiently with the Schur complement approach and preconditioned Krylov iterative solvers described in \cite{BGN15stable}.
-For \eqref{eqn:nALEfem}, we employ a similar Picard-type iteration but replace $\vec U^{m+1,l+1}$ with $\vec U^{m+1,l}$ in \eqref{eq:pfem3}.
-Then the computation of $(\vec X^{m+1,l+1}, \kappa^{m+1,l+1})$ can be decoupled from that of $(\vec U^{m+1,l+1}, P^{m+1,l+1})$, and the resulting linear systems are solved via a sparse LU factorization with the open library: Eigen, see \cite{Eigenweb}.
+For \eqref{eqn:nALEfem}, we employ a similar Picard-type iteration, and the resulting linear systems are solved via a sparse LU factorization with the open library Eigen, see \cite{Eigenweb}.
+For ease of presentation, we denote by ``\ESP-SP'' the Eulerian structure-preserving method in \eqref{eqn:fem}.
+We employ a bulk mesh adaptation strategy as described in \cite{BGN15stable} with the same notations ``$n{\rm adapt}_{k,l}$'' to denote $\ttau = 10^{-3}/n$, $N_f= 2^k$ and $N_c=2^l$.
+For the case $d = 2$ we have that $K_\Gamma=J_\Gamma = 2^k$, while for $d = 3$ it holds that $(K_\Gamma, J_\Gamma)=(770, 1536), (1538, 3072)$ for $k = 5, 6$.
+Besides, we use ``$\ALE_n$-SP'' to denote the ALE structure-preserving method \eqref{eqn:nALEfem}, and ``$\ALE_c$-SP'' to denote \eqref{eqn:nALEfem} in the case when \eqref{eq:nALEfem1} is replaced by \eqref{eq:cALEfem1}.